SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 We can start discussing some of the aspects that you as a developer of your software should have in mind to make contributions as clear and transparent as possible.

-> ## Discussion: What are the benefits of the external contributions to your project?
+> ## Discussion: What are the benefits of having external contributions in your project?
 > #### Time: 3 min
 > Think and list how your project might benefit from having people contributing to it.
 > What kind of challenges do you expect will arise from having outside contributors to your project?